syncfusion-content/maui-docs/MAUI/UIKit/Overview.md

 ---
 layout: post
-title: About MAUI UI Kit control | Syncfusion
+title: Overview | .NET MAUI Essential® UI Kit | Syncfusion®
-description: Learn here all about introduction of Syncfusion Essential Studio MAUI UI Kit control, its elements and more.
+description: Learn here all about introduction of Syncfusion® Essential Studio® .NET MAUI Essential® UI Kit, its elements and more.
 platform: maui
-control: MAUI UI Kit
+control: .NET MAUI Essential® UI Kit
 documentation: ug
 ---

-# MAUI UI Kit Overview
+# .NET MAUI Essential® UI Kit Overview

-The [Syncfusion Essential UI Kit]() is a collection of easy-to-use, extendable, and adaptable XAML pages designed to help you quickly build a MAUI application.
-It provides a set of generic, pre-defined screens that can be easily customized.
-Currently, the UI Kit includes screens for the following categories:
+The [Syncfusion® .NET MAUI Essential® UI Kit]() is a comprehensive collection of user-friendly, extendable, and adaptable XAML pages designed to accelerate the development of MAUI applications.
+It offers a range of pre-defined, generic screens that can be easily customized to meet your requirements.
+Currently, the UI Kit includes screens categorized under the following sections:

 * Forms
 * Catalog